-A: They can carry signs, and approach you to offer you pamphlets or try to talk to you.
-They are not allowed to touch you or block your access to the the parking lot or health center entrance.
-You do not have to talk to them or take their literature.
-The safest strategy is to ignore them.
+They may carry signs, approach you to offer you pamphlets, or try to talk to you.
+They are not allowed to touch you or block your access to the parking lot or health center entrance.
+You do not have to speak with them, take their literature, or interact with them in any way.